CharmAIOS/.github/profile/README.md

 # Welcome to Charm

-Charm is an open-source, modular, and framework-neutral AI operating system that enables developers to compose, deploy, and scale AI agents across different frameworks, tools, and platforms through a unified API and a plugin-based architecture.
+Charm is an open-source, modular, and framework-neutral AI OS layer that enables developers to compose, deploy, and scale AI agents across different frameworks, tools, and platforms through a unified API and a plugin-based architecture.
 All agents can be developed and executed on a single open platform, collaborating, interoperating, and evolving seamlessly.

 Our mission is to eliminate the fragmentation of today’s AI development and execution environments, empowering agent-based applications to grow into a truly interconnected ecosystem — one that ultimately becomes a natural part of human society.